pulumi/examples/aws-ts-airflow/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# AWS RDS and Airflow example
+# RDS Postgres and Containerized Airflow

 A Pulumi program to deploy an RDS Postgres instance and containerized Airflow.